 - Preheat the oven to 150° C/ 302° F (on a fan).

 - Mix together almond meal, salt and baking powder.
 Add yoghurt and honey.
 Mix until combined well.

 - Add egg and stir until only combined.
 The key is to stir as less as possible at this step!
 It´s very important that you stir with a spoon, not with a mixer!

 - Butter the muffin cases* with coconut butter (then they don´t stick so much to the paper).
 Put the muffin cases half full and then add about 5-10 blueberries (depends on the size of the berries).
 Then add the rest of the mixture on top.
 The muffin cases should be 3/4 full.
 Decorate the cupcakes with some blueberries.

 - Bake for about 30 minutes until golden and the toothpick comes out clean.
 Remember that they will keep baking a little bit after you take them out of the oven: So, try not to overcook them, because like all the usual muffins they will go dry when they are overcooked.

 - While the cupcakes are in the oven, make the frosting (you can use that frosting for at least 4-7 cupcakes when needed, depends on how generous you are with the frosting).
 Blend all the frosting ingredients until smooth.
 Let it cool down in a fridge while the cupcakes are cooling.

-- When the cupcakes are on room temperature, then decorate them with frosting.
-Use piping bag and make some nice roses on top or whatever you would like to see on your cupcakes.
+- When the cupcakes are at room temperature, then decorate them with frosting.
+Use a piping bag and make some nice roses on top or whatever you would like to see on your cupcakes.